bradley-woods/tech230-vagrant-intro/nginx-deployment.md

     ![nginx web server](images/nginx.png)

-## Additional Vagrant Commands

-- If you have made changes to a 'Vagrantfile' and want to reload the VM to display these changes you can run the following vagrant command:

-    ```console
-    $ vagrant reload
-    ```

-- If you have a VM already created by Vagrant, you can remove it using the following command:

-    ```console
-    $ vagrant destroy
-    ```

 ## Automating the Deployment

 We will now automate all of the previous steps so when a `vagrant up` command is run, the VM will be provisioned with the nginx webserver and it will be automatically running.